When Can I Withdraw Funds From My 401(k) Without Penalties?

 Avoid penalties by knowing the age related rules

-Have a 401(k) retirement account?
-Wondering when and how you can start tapping into your tax-free savings?
-Different rules apply at different ages.
-The lower your age, the fewer your options, especially if you're not yet retired.
+Different rules apply at different ages when it comes to your ability to access your 401(k) without penalties.
+The lower your age, the fewer your options—especially if you're not retired.
 This can be frustrating if you need the money for non-retirement expenses, but the idea of a 401(k) is to ensure you're financially solvent when you retire.

 Withdrawing From Your 401(k) Under Age 55

 If you're under age 55, and you still work for the company that manages your 401(k) plan, you'll have only two options (assuming the options are made available by your employer).
 To tap 401(k) funds, you'll need to either take a 401(k) loan or a hardship withdrawal.

-If you're no longer employed by the company, you can roll the funds over to an IRA, or to another employer's 401(k) plan if applicable, and if their plan accepts these types of rollovers.
+If you're no longer employed by the company, you can roll the funds over to an IRA or another employer's 401(k) plan if applicable, and if their plan accepts these types of rollovers.

 Withdrawing Funds Between Age 55–59 1/2